 How to order

-This item requires Adobe Acrobat 6.0 or later or Adobe Reader 6.0 or later.
+This item requires Adobe Acrobat 6.0 or later or Adobe Acrobat Reader 6.0 or later.
 You can load it onto your computer or mobile device.
 Or print it on any standard black-and-white or color printer.
 The price makes the decision easy: per copy.
 Quantity packs are available at the prices shown below.
 Call for site license pricing at the phone number below.

 This item is also available in a 10-pack (USD 249.95 per pack, or USD 25.00 per copy):

 Or as a 50-pack (USD 999.00 per pack, or USD 19.98 per copy):